Elves and dwarves are enemies, you say? Not this time.

 - The Paper Mario series is even more obvious about this, with its focus on storyline and the huge ammount of partners Mario has, many of them being friendly versions of Mook especies like Goombas, Koopas, Lakitus, Boos, and many others.

-- Ōkami has Amaterasu, a sun goddess in Big, Badass Wolf form, and Issun, a Poncle.
+- Ōkami has Amaterasu, a sun goddess in wolf form, and Issun, a Poncle.

 - The entire Nippon Ichi verse is full of these, since regular humans live side by side with angels, demons, robots, aliens, talking animals, and bipeds with animal aspects.
 For example: Flonne with Laharl and Etna in 'Disgaea: Hour of Darkness''.